 Superville Sovak hopes to be there seven days a week, largely during the after-school hours on weekdays, and far longer on weekends.
 When not actively drawing, he’ll be working on the website which accompanies the residency, a site which is currently bare bones but will be built up as the residency moves along.

 “I have no idea how many people will turn up,” Superville Sovak says.
 “I’ve had a considerable amount of interest from people I know, but I’m really hoping that many people I don’t know will walk through the door.”

 Superville Sovak’s work was most recently included in the Kingston Sculpture Biennial and ArtBridge 2015, and Reclaim, Reboot, Renew, Royal Society of American Art, in Brooklyn.
 His videos are distributed by Videographe, and have been screened worldwide.
 He received a BFA from Concordia University in Montreal and an MFA from Bard College.

 Matteawan Gallery is located at 436 Main St. in Beacon; the phone number is 845-440-7901.
 For more information visit the project website, or matteawan.com or the gallery’s Facebook page.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.